LIVEABOARD DIVING IN Indonesia

 Show more destinations

-When To Go Dive in Indonesia
+When To Go Diving in Indonesia

 Diving enthusiasts are drawn to Indonesia year-round, but the best time for diving in specific regions varies.
 Komodo National Park, with its vibrant marine life and diverse dive sites, shines during the dry season, which spans from April to November.
 During this period, divers can expect calm seas, good visibility, and encounters with magnificent creatures like manta rays.
 The average water temperature ranges from 26°C (78 F) to 29°C (84 F), and currents can vary from mild to strong, depending on the site.
 A 3mm to 5mm wetsuit is recommended to ensure comfort and protection against cooler water temperatures and potential stings from jellyfish or other marine organisms.